 Cooking Liquid Ingredients:

-zest and juice from 2 lemons (Use a fine grater to zest the lemon if you don’t have a Lemon Zester.)
+- zest and juice from 2 lemons (Use a fine grater to zest the lemon if you don’t have a Lemon Zester.)

-1/2 cup chicken stock
+- 1/2 cup chicken stock

-2 T olive oil
+- 2 T olive oil

-1/2 tsp.
-Greek Oregano
+- 1/2 tsp.
+Greek Oregano (see notes)

-fresh ground black pepper to taste
+- fresh ground black pepper to taste

 - Heat olive oil in the Instant Pot or in a large frying pan and brown the pork well on all sides.
 (For best flavor, don’t skip this step.
 You might need to brown it in two batches if you brown in the Instant Pot.)

 - Put the browned pork into the Instant Pot; then combine the lemon zest and juice, chicken stock, 2 T olive oil, Greek Seasoning, Greek Oregano, and black pepper to make the cooking liquid.

 - While the pork cooks, make Greek Salsa.

 - Set Instant Pot on SAUTE and LESS HEAT to simmer liquid until it’s reduced to about 3/4 cup (or slightly more, you can taste and see how concentrated you like it.)

 - To assemble tacos, fold a tortilla in half then put some of the hot pork on one half of the taco and cover with desired amount of Greek Salsa.
 Fold over to serve.

 Slow Cooker Method:

-Trim and brown the pork roast and make cooking liquid as described above, reducing the amount of chicken stock to 1/3 cup for slow cooker method.
+- Trim and brown the pork roast and make cooking liquid as described above, reducing the amount of chicken stock to 1/3 cup for slow cooker method.